pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - text recognition
     - support for 100+ ML model types
     - model personalization to let apps update models in the background using anonymized bits of user data
+- [VisionKit](https://developer.apple.com/documentation/visionkit), to use the camera of iOS devices to scan documents
+- [PencilKit](https://developer.apple.com/documentation/pencilkit), to easily handle drawing
+- [CryptoKit](https://developer.apple.com/documentation/cryptokit), to perform common cryptographic operations
-- new watchOS framework to develop native apps
+- new watchOS framework to develop native indipendent apps

+*Hacking with Swift* published [a comprehensive article](https://www.hackingwithswift.com/articles/193/whats-new-in-ios-13) covering all announcements for developers.

 ### Hardware announcements